The following programs and resources provide information on starting a parent support group. Use program websites to find local groups.

 Circle of Parents®

-A collaboration of Prevent Child Abuse America and the National Family Support Roundtable, Circle of Parents offers parent self-help support groups to anyone in a parenting role.
+Offers parent self-help support groups to anyone in a parenting role.
+This program is a collaboration of Prevent Child Abuse America and the National Family Support Roundtable, Circle of Parents offers parent self-help support groups to anyone in a parenting role.

-Massachusetts Children's Trust Parenting Education and Support Programs
+Massachusetts Children's Trust Support Programs

 Depicts a parenting and education support program that helps parents with young children enhance the knowledge, skills, and confidence to be better parents.
 The series includes professionally led group sessions that are provided in child-friendly environments.